ryan2625/ESP32-CC1101/README.md

 ## Hardware

 - CC1101 transceiver: The CC1101 is a low cost, low power sub-1 GHz RF transceiver designed for wireless applications in the 300-348 MHz, 387-464 MHz, and 779-928 MHz ISM/SRD bands.
-Commonly used with microcontrollers like Arduino, ESP8266, and the Flipper Zero for sub-GHz communication, it supports FSK, GFSK, MSK, and ASK modulation
+Commonly used with microcontrollers like Arduino, ESP8266, and the Flipper Zero for sub-GHz communication, it supports FSK, GFSK, MSK, and ASK modulation.

 - ESP32: The ESP32 is a microcontroller with integrated Wi-Fi and Bluetooth, manufactured by Espressif Systems.
-It is widely used in IoT (Internet of Things) projects due to its powerful 32-bit dual-core processor, high performance, and versatility in smart home and wearable devices
+It is widely used in IoT (Internet of Things) projects due to its powerful 32-bit dual-core processor, high performance, and versatility in smart home and wearable devices.

 - Breadboard wires: Breadboard wires (or jumper wires) are flexible or solid core wires with pins on the ends used to create temporary, solderless connections on a breadboard for prototyping circuits.
 ## Software